Table of Contents

 You guessed it – an experienced hire is someone who has experience working in the role you’re hiring for.
 Ever seen a job ad that asked for three, five, ten years’ experience in a certain role, or field?
 They’re looking for experienced hires.

-The benefits of experienced hires over graduates
+The benefits of hiring experienced employees over graduates

 Right mix of experience & energy